Shai25/AdvEx-FE/docs/dropzone.md

 }
 ```

 4. Create an API on Amazon API Gateway.
-Then Create a resource.
+Then create a resource.
 Finally create a new POST method under the resource.

 5. In `Integration Request`, set type to `Lambda Function` and specify the function created in in step 3.